 For engineering majors only.
 Students must be admitted to the minor.
-Applications are available in the Watson School Advising Office, LSG-552.
+Applications are available by clicking the link at the bottom of this page.

 Math (8 credit hrs.)

 Differential Calculus - 2 credits (MATH 224) AND Integral Calculus - 2 credits (MATH 225) (Fall semester) AND

 Math 226 - 2 credits AND 227 - 2 credits (Spring semester)

 - Chemistry (4 credit hrs.)

 Chemistry I (CHEM 111), or (CHEM 107 and CHEM 108)

 Required core sustainability engineering courses (9 hrs.)